Saifi2002/Python-mini-project/README.md

 ## 🎮 How to Play
 1. Run the program
 2. Choose a difficulty level
+3. Enter your Name
-3. Guess the number
+4. Guess the number
-4. Follow hints (high, low, very close)
+5. Follow hints (high, low, very close)
-5. Win or try again!
+6. Win or try again!

 ## 📌 Future Improvements
-- High score tracking
 - Timed challenges
 - GUI version